marrlab/SCEMILA/README.md

 ```
 python3 run_pipeline.py --result_folder=result_folder_1
 ```
-This will create a new folder in your directory `TARGET_FOLDER` called `result_folder_1` which automatically saves all relevant data generated during training, validation and testing.
-Important: the argument `--result_folder` has to be set, otherwise the algorithm will throw an error.
+This will create a new folder in your directory `TARGET_FOLDER` called `result_folder_1` which will contain all relevant data generated during training, validation and testing.
+Important: the argument `--result_folder` has to be set, otherwise the script will not run.
 While the algorithm is configured to run with the same parameters used in the paper, many arguments can be manipulated, altering the training process:
 |Argument|Description|Possible input|Default|
 |---|---|---|---|
 |`--fold`|Change this parameter to rotate through different folds of cross validation.For 5-fold cross validation (default), simply launch the code five times, every time with a different value for `--fold` in range of [0,1,2,3,4]|Integer, suggested: [0,1,2,3,4]|0|